transcom/mymove-docs/docs/adrs/0076-database-exports.md

 - [AWS Elastic File System (EFS)][docs-efs]
 - We leverage the word **dataset(s)** to mean the data that we export from our database which can be in a number of formats.
-- Streaming files to AWS S3 from memory.
+- Streaming files to AWS S3 from memory rather than file system.
 - Permissions and file system to upload files to AWS S3.
 - System Security and Architecture Guide (SSAG) documentation updates in Confluence.